 Like pricing the Earth, getting the right price for your Mother might be harder than you think

-So you want to sell your Mother.
-It’s a free market, most other things are bought and sold these days and all sorts of exotic items are priced and traded every second.
+So you want to sell your mother.
+It’s a free market; most other things are bought and sold these days and all sorts of exotic items are priced and traded every second.

-The trouble is that if you take this approach you may be left with a nagging feeling that you have sold yourself (and perhaps your dear old Mum) rather short.
+The trouble is that if you take this approach you may be left with a nagging feeling that you have sold yourself (and perhaps your dear old mum) rather short.

 This is why the seductive notion of pricing ecosystems as a route to sustainability must be seen clearly for what it is and what it is not.

-As I have said elsewhere, factoring the Earth’s ability to sustain us into economic value is a little more complex than just finding a price that we would be prepared to pay or forgo to preserve or develop parts of the environment.
+Factoring the Earth’s ability to sustain us into economic value is a little more complex than just finding a price that we would be prepared to pay or forgo to preserve or develop parts of the environment.